lautomator/udacity-fe-nano/P2/readme.md

+#Project 2: Interactive Resume

-see this repo for project files: git@github.com:lautomator/frontend-nanodegree-resume.git
+See this repo for project files: git@github.com:lautomator/frontend-nanodegree-resume.git.